Thailand: Empowering Thai civil society organizations representing marginalized communities in the Southern Border Provinces

 What is this programme about?

-The programme is beng delivered in the marginalised southern provinces of Thailand, where the majority of the population belong to the ethnic Melayu-Muslim minority.
+The programme is being delivered in the marginalised southern provinces of Thailand, where the majority of the population belong to the ethnic Melayu-Muslim minority.
 Decades of conflict between the Thai state and ethnic Malay separatists in the region have resulted in tensions between Melayu-Muslims and ethnic Thai and Chinese communities.

 Thailand’s government has exacerbated the conflict through decades of repressive policies that have aggressively promoted a narrow ‘Thai’ identity at the expense of local communities.
 Melayu-Muslim residents experience discrimination in areas such as language and religious education.